What to Expect

 Just 3.5% down payment.
 Easier to qualify for Fixed and adjustable FHA loan rates are available.

 FHA loans are easier to qualify for than most mortgages even with a low credit score.
 Insured by the Federal Housing Administration, FHA home loans are government-assisted alternatives to conventional financing, FHA loans are available for homeowners looking to refinance, including an FHA streamline refinance and FHA cash out refinance.
-FHA mortgage loans for your home in the Palm Beach area provide more flexibility in credit, income, equity/down payment requirements.
+FHA mortgage loans for your home in the greater Florida area provide more flexibility in credit, income, equity/down payment requirements.
 They do include a Mortgage Insurance Premium (MIP), as well as monthly mortgage insurance, but a fixed rate FHA loan enables many homeowners who wouldn’t qualify for conventional financing to purchase or refinance a home.

 The VA loan guarantee works as the “insurance” provided to the lender.

 The VA Loan is available to United States Veterans, Service Members and not remarried spouses.
 You do not have to be a first time homebuyer to qualify.
 VA Home Loans are issued by private lenders and guaranteed by the U.S. Department of Veteran Affairs.
 If something goes wrong and you can’t make the payments anymore, the lending institution can recoup any losses they might incur from the VA.
 The VA loan guarantee works as the “insurance” provided to the lender.
-Get an affordable VA Loan from Palm Beach’s top mortgage company, Cast Home Loans.
+Get an affordable VA Loan from one of Florida’s top mortgage company, Cast Home Loans.

 The guarantee VA provides to lenders allows them to provide you with more favorable terms, including: